stephenh/tessell/docs/viewgeneration.md

 It is tedious to add a new `Display` method and new `ClientView` method for each `HasXxx` interface (`HasValue`, `HasAllKeyHandlers`, `HasStyle`, etc.) the presenter requires when they all come from the same source widget (see `description`, `descriptionKeys`, and `descriptionStyle` in the above example).

-In gwt-mpv's opinion, the `HasXxx` interfaces are just a band-aid around the GWT widgets not having their own, specific interfaces--a better solution is to just add these missing, widget-specific interfaces and be done with it.
+In Tessell's opinion, the `HasXxx` interfaces are just a band-aid around the GWT widgets not having their own, specific interfaces--a better solution is to just add these missing, widget-specific interfaces and be done with it.

-This is what `gwt-mpv` does.
+This is what Tessell does.
 For example, `Anchor` has `IsAnchor`, `TextBox` has `IsTextBox`, etc.

 This also solves the very annoying problem that many GWT widget methods aren't in `HasXxx` interfaces at all.
 So you end up having to make them up, e.g. `HasStyle`.

-`IsXxx` widget interfaces are also the key to gwt-mpv's automation because the programmer no longer has to decide which `HasXxx` interfaces for each widget will be exposed--each widget in the `ui.xml` file is just exposed in the `Display` interface as its `IsXxx` equivalent.
+`IsXxx` widget interfaces are also the key to Tessell's automation because the programmer no longer has to decide which `HasXxx` interfaces for each widget will be exposed--each widget in the `ui.xml` file is just exposed in the `Display` interface as its `IsXxx` equivalent.

 The presenter can now access as few or as many widget methods as it needs without changing the `Display` or `ClientView` classes.